10 Best Paintings at the Accademia Gallery

 5. Madonna and Child, St. John and the two angels', by Sandro Botticelli

 In this work by Sandro Botticelli, dating from 1468, appears the Virgin and Child together with two angels and St. John the Baptist.
 The use of very vivid colors stands out.
 Present in the Galleria dell'Accademia since 1919, it was previously located in the Hospital of Santa Maria Nuova.
-It is not known by whom it was commissioned or its original location.
+We do not know who commissioned it or its original location.
 Small format, 98 x 97 cm, it has been restored on a couple of occasions since the 20th century, specifically in 1979 and 2011.

 6. 'The Tree of Life', by Pacino di Buonaguida